Rana Kumbha: Construction of forts

 Kumbha is credited with having worked assiduously to build up the state again.
 Of 84 fortresses that form the defense of Mewar, 32 were erected by Kumbha.
 The chief citadel of Mewar, is the fort of Kumbhalgarh, built by Kumbha.
 It is the highest fort in Rajasthan (MRL 1075m).

 Other architecture

 Vijay Stambha was constructed by Rana Kumbha in 1448 CE to commemorate his victory over the combined armies of Malwa and Gujarat led by Mahmud Khalji.

 Rana Kumbha commissioned the construction of a 37 m high, nine-storey tower at Chittor.
 The tower, called Vijay Stambha (Tower of Victory), was completed probably between 1458 and 1468, although some sources date it to 1448.
 The tower is covered with sculptures of Hindu gods and goddesses and depicts episodes from the Ramayana and the Mahabharata.
+The Vijay Stambha's column is one hundred and twenty feet in height; the breadth of each face at the base is thirty-five feet, and at the summit, immediately under the cupola, seventeen feet and a half.
+It stands on an ample terrace, forty - two feet square.
+It has nine distinct storeys, with openings at every face of each storey, and all these doors have colonnaded porticos.

 There are many inscriptions on the Stambha from the time of Kumbha.